 Pillar 2 involves taking ownership of one’s work.
 In a world that perpetuates the “Fixed Mindset” (the idea that talent is innate and not cultivated), it can be tricky.
 The goal is to teach students that talent, or achievement, comes from the amount of effort they put into their work.
 Musicianship is not a “god-given” talent; it is a skill that one acquires after consistent and intentional effort.
 Anyone can learn to become a musician, and the aforementioned mindset (also known as “Growth Mindset”) frees a student from any societal or pre-conceived shackles.

-Pillar 3 outlines the work ethic that Erica aims to instill on her students.
+Pillar 3 outlines the work ethic that Erica aims to instill in her students.
 Taken from Bary Green’s “Inner Game” philosophy, it involves three aspects: Awareness, Will, and Trust.
 Awareness in not only one’s physical self, but also one's thought-process, is essential in improvement.
 There must be a will to make an improvement for the student to be able to put the work in.
 Check-ins with students occur frequently to discuss what the student’s goals in projects and cello playing are.
 Finally, trust in oneself and one’s work is vital in order to perform with ease.

 Erica’s goal is to assist in students sharpening their awareness skills and giving them specific ways to practice so that their work can continue outside of the lessons.
 If a student is intentional about putting the work in and has a sense of trust in the process, they can perform with less anxiety and more confidence.